nightingale/nightingale.github.io/README.md

 Features
 -----------------

+### Classroom Management
+Classrooms are used to manage the overview of your program by seeing what is occurring at each location.
+Manage which therapists are with which students along with the goals they are working on

+Once you add a classroom, you can add the different subjects, staff, and students that will be present in the classroom over time by clicking the + icons next to those options

+**Adding an event in the classroom**

+Click and hold a certain time and drag the cursor to the desired time of your choice.
+A popup will appear to add the subject at that corresponding time in addition to allowing you to edit the time of the event

 ### Student Journal
 The **Student Journal** is a news feed that provides real-time updates with the students progress.